 - Doors are locked 24 hours for all residence halls to limit access.
 For safety purposes, students should not provide access by blocking open these doors. - When you go through a door that is locked, make sure it locks and closes tightly behind you. - Report safety or security situations to your RA, AC, or Dean of Students.
 For example Dark areas, suspicious looking actions of another student or visitor.
 Question strangers on your floor as to their purpose for being there. - Report suspicious strangers or suspicious behavior on campus to the Office of Student Life.
 Try to provide an accurate description of the stranger(s). - Don't walk or jog alone at night. - Keep your room or office locked and don't leave large sums of money or valuables unattended, out in the open in your room/office or leave backpacks unattended around campus.
-Protect your checkbook, keys, wallets, purses and any credit cards.
+Protect your electronic devices, keys, wallets, purses and any credit cards.
 It is wise to leave your valuables at home. - Heed announcements about crime occurring on campus and take proper precautions. - Don't duplicate your room key or lend your ID or proximity card or security/room key to others. - Only residents and their invited guests are permitted in the living areas of the residence halls.
 It is the responsibility of all residents to ensure that his or her guest is aware of the College and Residence Hall policies.
-Residents are held accountable for the guest's actions. - Mark your property, clothing and valuables permanently in a place that is readily visible and difficult to remove.
-Mark textbooks in some unusual way that will aid in their identification. - Keep an inventory of your property, how and where you marked it, as well as any manufacturer's serial numbers on the items should be included in the inventory. - Immediately report the loss of your room keys to your Residence Hall Area Coordinator. - Be especially aware of your personal electronic devices, as these are the most like item to be stolen. - Report the loss or theft of any items to the Office of Student Life within 24 hours of their disappearance. - Provide limited personal data about yourself on social media sites.
+Residents are held accountable for the guest's actions. - Mark your property, clothing and Id valuables permanently in a place that is readily visible and difficult to remove.
+Mark textbooks in some unusual way that will aid in their identification. - Keep an inventory of your property, how and where you marked it, as well as any manufacturer's serial numbers on the items should be included in the inventory. - Immediately report the loss of your room keys to your Residence Hall Area Coordinator. - Be especially aware of your personal electronic devices, as these are the most like item to be stolen. - Report the loss or theft of any items to the Office of Student Life within 24 hours of their disappearance. - Provide limited personal data about yourself on social media sites. - Consider personal property insurance to cover lost, stolen or damaged belongings.
+See Student Life for information on reasonable insurance programs.